NikhileshReddyT/BlockChain/Assignment - 2/ReadMe.md

 In this assignment, we conduct some data analysis on Bitcoin transactions.
 We specifically draw on our knowledge of the blockchain structure and deanonymization techniques and use Bitcoin dataset from https://senseable2015-6.mit.edu/bitcoin/

-Before getting into this assignment, Review the Bitcoin technical guide https://bitcoin.org/en/blockchain-guideandhttps://bitcoin.org/en/transactions-guide to familiarize with Bitcoin transactions.
+Before getting into this assignment, Review the Bitcoin technical guide:

+https://bitcoin.org/en/blockchain-guideandhttps://bitcoin.org/en/transactions-guide to familiarize with Bitcoin transactions.
 In particular, understand the following:

 - Structure of the transaction: inputs, outputs, value.
 Pay attention on how